AScustomWorks/AS/README.md

 V 0.6.3: bypass CV input added.

 V 0.6.5: Now it features soft bypass to avoid switching noise.

+V1.0.3: CV inputs to control shape and scale added, wave mod input added.
+Use the wave mod input to feed adifferent OSC or LFO signal to modulate the shape, use the CV inputs to get even more variations on the resulting sound.

+### WaveShaper Stereo
+Like WaveShaper module, but Stereo.

+WaveShaper module: CV inputs to control shape and scale added, wave mod input added.

+V 1.0.3: First relase of this module.

 ### Blank Panel
 Blank panels in 4, 6 & 8 HP.